crisnoel12/crisnoel12.github.io/_posts/2017-02-28-getting-started-with-node-js.md

 ---
 title: "Getting Started With Node.js"
 description: "In this lesson we'll get into the basics of Node and NPM.
 NPM will help us install different modules used in modern javascript development."
 excerpt: "Node is a javascript runtime environment that was built on top of google chrome's V8 engine.
 It can be used to build many different things such as web and desktop apps, APIs, real-time applications, games, it can even act as a web server.
-In this lesson we'll get into the basics of Node and NPM (Node Package Manager).
-NPM will help us install different modules used in modern javascript development."
+In this lesson we'll get into the basics of Node and NPM (Node Package Manager)."
 date: 2017-02-28
 tags: ['nodejs', 'javascript', 'npm', 'tutorial']
 image: nodejs-getting-started.png